drkplaya777/learn_tdd/deploy_tools/fun_facts.md

 # TDD Facts
 -----------

+* **A benefit of having tests is they allow you to remember why you wrote code a certain way.
+You may forget why some code works the way it does, looking at your tests could help jog your memory.
+That's why it's import to name your test verbosely.
+Your tests express what your requriements are of a particular class or function**

 * **A `fixture` in testing is a way to tidy up between tests.
 It's code that run each time before a test runs**

 * **For POST requests, make sure you test both the valid case and the invalid case**